helicarrierstudio/recurring-buy/README.md

 ### 3. Decide on your daily/weekly/monthly spend

-Next, you'll need to specify how often you want to buy Bitcoin, and how much you want to spend on each purchase.
+Next, you'll need to specify how often you want to buy coins, how much you want to spend on each purchase, and the cryptocurrency pair you want to purchase.
 You do this by setting the following environment variables:

 1. `BUY_FREQUENCY`
     - `DAILY` - if you want to buy every day